Bubba Copeland

-Fred L. "Bubba" Copeland (May 27, 1974 – November 3, 2023) was an American politician and pastor who served as mayor of Smiths Station, Alabama, from 2016 until his (Note: Copeland took he/him pronouns publicly and sometimes took she/her pronouns privately.
-At the time of his death he had disavowed the latter; this article uses he/him pronouns accordingly.) suicide in 2023.
+Fred L. "Bubba" Copeland (May 27, 1974 – November 3, 2023) was an American politician and pastor who served as mayor of Smiths Station, Alabama, from 2016 until his suicide in 2023.

 Career

 Copeland served on the Lee County Board of Education, representing District 5, which includes the Smiths Station school zone, from 2005 to 2016, when he announced his candidacy for mayor.
 Copeland previously considered running for mayor in 2012 but decided not to because the incumbent mayor, LaFaye Dellinger, was seeking re-election.

 Two weeks after Copeland's announcement, Dellinger announced that she would not seek re-election, citing health and family reasons.
 Dellinger endorsed Copeland as her replacement for mayor.
 Copeland won the August 23, 2016 election, defeating Buster Bessant to become the second mayor in the city's history.
 He was re-elected in 2020.

 In March 2019, a violent EF4 tornado ripped through eastern Alabama and western Georgia, killing 23 people across Lee County and causing major damage in Smiths Station.
 Copeland met with President Donald Trump as well as U.S. Senators Doug Jones and Richard Shelby when they toured the damaged communities in the following days.
 For Copeland's service as mayor during the tornado, the East Alabama Chamber of Commerce awarded him their "Individual of the Year of Award" in 2020.
 He entered the city into an intergovernmental agreement with Fort Benning in 2022.

 Copeland also served as a pastor at the First Baptist Church of Phenix City and owned The Country Market, a retail grocery business in Salem.

 A member of the Republican Party, he endorsed incumbent Kay Ivey in the Republican primary for the 2022 Alabama gubernatorial election.